promanenko/gigaspaces-sbp-jekyll/dotnet-session-store.markdown

 {%endsection%}

 The session created on either one of the IIS servers is stored in GigaSpaces reliably and is retrieved from the web application even if a completely different IIS server fulfills the next HTTP request from the end user.
 For scenario 2, you would create a cluster in IIS.
 In other words, you would need to add an extra IIS server to your IIS cluster configuration.
 You would then configure your GigaSpaces space as documented below or start the same from C:\GigaSpaces\XAP.NET 9.7.0 x86\NET v4.0.30319\Bin directory.
-Either way starts an instance with Url: /./mySpace

-## Scenario 3:
+## Scenario 3
 {%section%}
 {%column width=80% %}
 Consider the next step in a more complex scenario where you have a cluster of IIS servers serving multiple web applications.
 For varied reasons, multiple modules of applications or multiple separate applications are required to share session data reliably between each other.
 For a large multi-module application, the following could very well be your deployment architecture and so would the case be for a multi-application deployment wherein you require session sharing (e.g. imagine a single sign-on requirement).
 As seen in the following diagram, you could use an IMDG in almost the same way as you did in scenario 1 and 2.